 Wondering whether your child is ready for one nap a day?
 Learn when to drop that second nap plus get essential tips to make that transition to one nap.

 Did you notice back in the newborn days we never bothered to count naps?
 It seemed like we were trying to get our babies to nap so often we lost count.

 But as they grew up, we began to see patterns emerge.
 We created schedules and routines.
 We may have started off with four daily naps, then it became three and finally two.

 And just as we had been holding steady at two, our toddlers began to show signs of moving down to one nap.
-This will be the schedule they’ll have—if you’re lucky—all through their preschool years.
+This one nap schedule will be the one they’ll have—if you’re lucky—all through their preschool years.

 So, how can we make that transition smooth and establish good napping habits?